jonasbohmann/democraciv-discord-bot/README.md

 This bot needs a PostgreSQL database to run.
 To install and configure PostgreSQL, head [here](https://www.postgresql.org/).

-I'm using PostgreSQL 12 and thus can't guarantee that older version work as well.
+The bot was tested with PostgreSQL 9.6 and 12.1, thus everything else in between should work.

 ####  Twitch